Amin-XORIUM/mcdm-under-xorness/README.md

 ## What is the XOR-Weighted Sum Method (XOR-WSM)?

-The **XOR-Weighted Sum Method (XOR-WSM)** extends the classical Weighted Sum Method to operate entirely on XOR numbers.
-Unlike earlier XOR-based methods, which collapse XOR numbers into deterministic values, XOR-WSM operates within an *[XOR-valued input → XOR-valued output]* decision system: it **preserves Xorness at every stage** of the decision process.
+The **XOR-Weighted Sum Method (XOR-WSM)** extends the deterministic Weighted Sum Method (WSM) to operate entirely on XOR numbers.
+XOR-WSM operates within an *[XOR-valued input → XOR-valued output]* decision system: it **preserves Xorness at every stage** of the decision process.